stefanvulpe-dev/Tic-Tac-Toe/README.md

 ## Getting Started

 Welcome to my VS Code Tic-Tac-Toe Java project.
-This is a simple game, player vs player mode only, that helped me to understand the basics of JavaFX.
+This is a simple game, player vs player mode only, that helped me understand the basics of JavaFX.

 ## Folder Structure